akka/akka/akka-docs/src/main/paradox/actors.md

 To acquire an `ActorRef` for an `ActorSelection` you need to send a message to the selection and use the @scala[`sender()`] @java[`getSender()`] reference of the reply from the actor.
-There is a built-in `Identify` message that all Actors will understand and automatically reply to with a `ActorIdentity` message containing the `ActorRef`.
+There is a built-in `Identify` message that all Actors will understand and automatically reply to with an `ActorIdentity` message containing the `ActorRef`.
 This message is handled specially by the actors which are traversed in the sense that if a concrete name lookup fails (i.e. a non-wildcard path element does not correspond to a live actor) then a